robin-raymond/zax.io/compiler-directives.md

     // ...
 }

-// usage of this type should only be performed when
+// usage of this type should only be allowed when an importer declares version
+// `2.3` or higher
-// requesting this version number at minimum [[deprecate, min="2.3"]] \
+[[deprecate, min="2.3"]] \
 MyShinyNewType :: type {
     // ...